tidelift/jira-integration-example/README.md

 `JiraTideliftUniqueIssueRenderer` and the `summary` and `description` methods.

-Use this code as a base for starting with and customizing your own Jira import workflow.
+This is not a full Jira integration!
+Use this code as a base or inspiration to start building your own unique Jira workflow.

 ## Requirements